 Stock options were granted at an exercise price equal to 100% of the fair value of the Company's common stock on the date of grant.
 Generally, stock options granted to employees under the 1995 Plan and the 2004 Plan from 2001 to 2006, vested 25% after one year and 6.25% per quarter thereafter, and expired 10 years after the grant date.
 Options granted to directors generally vested at the earliest of (1) one day prior to the next annual meeting, (2) 13 months from the date of grant, or (3) the effective date of an acquisition.
 There were no remaining outstanding stock options as of December 31, 2016 and 2015, respectively under any of the Plans.
 RSUs granted to employees in 2016, 2015 and 2014 generally vest 33.3% per year on the anniversary of the date of grant.
-RSUs granted to directors generally vest at the earliest of (1) one day prior to the next annual meeting, (2) 13 months from date of grant, or (3) the effective date of directors generally vest at the earliest of (1) one day prior to the next annual meeting, (2) 13 months from date of grant, or (3) the effective date of a change in control of the Company.
+RSUs granted to certain employees who are at least 60 years old and have a minimum of 10 Years of Service (as defined in the applicable RSU agreement) are expensed immediately.
+RSUs granted to directors generally vest at the earliest of (1) one day prior to the next annual meeting, (2) 13 months from date of grant, or (3) the effective date of a change in control of the Company.
 Certain RSUs are subject to performance conditions ("performance shares") under the Company's 2004 Plan and 2014 Plan.
-Such performance shares are available, subject to time-based vesting conditions, if, and to the extent that, financial or operational performance objectives for the applicable period.
+Such performance shares are available, subject to time-based vesting conditions, if, and to the extent that, financial or operational performance criteria for the applicable period are achieved.
+Accordingly, the number of performance shares earned will vary based on the level of achievement of financial or operational performance objectives for the applicable period.